RNA topology remolds electrostatic stabilization of viruses: THEORY

 which we enforce by introducing a Lagrange multiplier, $E$, when minimizing the free energy.

-We obtain the polyelectrolyte profile and electrostatic potential by varying the free energy functional with respect to fields $\Psi(r)$ and $\Phi(r)$.
-The resulting coupled set of non-linear equations describes the monomer density field, $\Psi$, and the electrostatic potential $\Phi_{in}$, in interior of the capsid, and the usual Poisson-Boltzmann equation for the electrostatic potential, $\Phi_{out}$, in the exterior of the capsid, {\sl viz.},
+We obtain the polyelectrolyte profile and electrostatic potential by varying the free energy functional with respect to fields $\Psi(r)$ and $\Phi(r)$ {{\cite{SiberZandi2010}}}.
+The resulting coupled set of non-linear equations describes the monomer density field, $\Psi$, and the electrostatic potential $\Phi_{in}$, in the interior of the capsid, and the usual Poisson-Boltzmann equation for the electrostatic potential, $\Phi_{out}$, in the exterior of the capsid, {\sl viz.},

 where $\lambda_D=1/\sqrt{8\pi \lambda_B \mu}$ is the (dimensionless) Debye screening length.
 The polymer segment concentration outside the capsid is assumed to be zero, $\Psi = 0$.
-Eqs. \eqref{euler} represent a set of coupled nonlinear differential equations that can only be solved numerically, subject to appropriate boundary conditions.
+Equations \eqref{euler} along with the constraints in Eqs.~\eqref{branch_constraint} and \eqref{constraint} represent a set of coupled nonlinear differential equations that, subject to appropriate boundary conditions, can only be solved numerically for the unknown parameters $f_e$ and $E$ and fields $\Psi$ and $\Phi$.

-Assuming that the positive surface charge density, $\sigma$, is fixed, the electrostatic boundary condition is obtained by minimizing the free energy with respect to $\Phi$ on the surface, ${\hat n.}{\nabla \Phi_{in}}-{\hat n.}{\nabla \Phi_{out}} = {{4\pi\lambda_B}}{\sigma}$.
+Assuming that the positive surface charge density, $\sigma$, is fixed, the electrostatic boundary condition (BC) is obtained by minimizing the free energy with respect to $\Phi$ on the surface, ${\hat n.}{\nabla \Phi_{in}}-{\hat n.}{\nabla \Phi_{out}} = {{4\pi\lambda_B}}{\sigma}$.
 The choice of boundary conditions for $\Psi$ depends on how the polymer interacts with the capsid surface through non-electrostatic forces.
-The strong short-ranged repulsion (as would be the case if we had included an excluded volume term between the polyelectrolyte monomers and the capsid proteins) leads to Dirichlet boundary conditions.
-However, it turns out that for the large surface charge densities relevant to viruses, our conclusions are robust and do not depend on the choice of boundary condition.
-Here, we present our results only for Neumann boundary conditions, resulting naturally from the minimization of the free energy.
+The strong short-ranged repulsion (as would be the case if we had included an excluded volume term between the polyelectrolyte monomers and the capsid proteins) leads to Dirichlet BCs.
+However, it turns out that for the large surface charge densities relevant to viruses, our conclusions are robust and do not depend on the choice of BC; {we come back to this below}.
+In this paper, we focus on Neumann BCs, directly obtained from the minimization of the free energy in Eq.~\ref{free_energy} with respect to the polymer density field, $\psi$, on the surface.